BloomTech-Labs/omega2020-fe/README.md

 **Name:** ​Puzzle Page
 **User type:** ​All
-**Description:** ​A Sudoku board populates with data from our backend, providing a user (logged in or not) with the ability to immediately play a game of Sudoku **Use Case:** ​A user wants to quickly access the site and get into a game **Known Issue:** If a user enters multiple invalid inputs, shows hints, and then manually deletes those invalid inputs and shows hints again *without* hitting undo', the empty cells will trigger a red conflict status
+**Description:** ​A Sudoku board populates with data from our DS API with choice of over 5000 puzzles, providing a user (logged in or not) with the ability to immediately play a game of Sudoku by choosing puzzle levels by difficulty and different themes.
+**Use Case:** ​A user wants to quickly access the site and get into a game **Known Issue:** If a user enters multiple invalid inputs, shows hints, and then manually deletes those invalid inputs and shows hints again *without* hitting undo', the empty cells will trigger a red conflict status

+---

+**Name:** ​Resume Puzzle Page
+**User type:** ​Logged in user
+**Description:** A resume puzzle functionality resumes the puzzle previosly saved on puzzle page.
+**Use Case:** If a user needs to leave the web app before finishing the sudoku and wants to save it for later.
+---

+**Name:** ​Upload Puzzle
+**User type:** ​Logged in user
+**Description:** Upload puzzle feature let's a user upload paper sudoku puzzle and turn it to digital version of the same puzzle.
+**Use Case:** If a user wants to play digital version of the paper puzzle and needs some validation hints.

+---

+**Name:** ​About us
+**User type:** ​All
+**Description:** This page is about our team.
+**Use Case:**

 ---